azhou76/Breast-Cancer-Classification/README.md

 After fine-tuning the hyperparameters (i.e. learning rate of 0.03, batch size of 16, convergence threshold of 0.01), I achieved a maximum test accuracy (with the train-test data split being 70-30) of 93.6%, converging after 24 epochs.

 To run program, use the command "python main.py" within a proper machine learning environment.
+This project takes inspiration from a former course project that used a different dataset.